ofelcan164/API/README.md

 Want to Chat?
 -------------
 Need help, have questions?
-Check out our developers [slack channel](https://ir-dev.slack.com/)
+Visit our API discussion Slack channel here: [slack channel](https://ir-dev.slack.com/)

+If you haven't already created an account, [you can do so via this link](https://imagerelay-dev-slackin.herokuapp.com/)